Do Butterflies Drink Blood | Butterflies that Drink Blood

 • The Two-tailed Pasha or Foxy Emperor (Charaxes jasius): It is one of the largest butterflies in Europe and is also found in parts of Africa and Asia.
 This butterfly is known for its fast and powerful flight and is typically seen in sunny areas, particularly where its larval food plants—species of the buckthorn family grow.

-• The Purple Emperor (Apatura iris): This butterfly is common across Europe and Asia and is known for the males’ stunning purple-blue sheen.
+• The Purple Emperor (Apatura iris): This blood-drinking butterfly species is common across Europe and Asia and is known for the males’ stunning purple-blue sheen.
 The adult butterflies don’t visit flowers for nectar but are instead attracted to tree sap, rotting fruit, animal droppings, and, sometimes, carrion and blood for their nutrients.

 • Blue Morpho (Morpho peleides): One of the most famous butterfly species, the Blue Morpho is native to the tropical forests of Latin America.
 Adults do not typically prefer rotting fruit, tree sap, and even damp or muddy areas, where they gather moisture and minerals.